IRONCLAD JOURNAL

 Common pain points of purchase order management

 Managing documentation is tricky when you’re frequently placing and receiving new orders.
-This is because the process is often done manually.
-Lack of automation makes purchase orders prone to errors, which are easy to overlook and cost time and money to correct.
+Lack of automation makes them prone to errors, which are easy to overlook and cost time and money to correct.
 Physical documents also run the risk of being lost or incorrectly filed.

 With automation, however, companies can more effectively manage purchases and ensure everyone is on the same page.